 Legal matters aside, it’s important to understand that artifacts by themselves do not tell us anything about people of the past.
 We need to know the context of the artifact—where it was found, for example, and what other items were near it—in order for it all to make sense.
 If you have discovered something that may be an artifact, the best thing to do is leave it in place and get in get in contact with us via email.

 Please note: The use of metal detectors on TVA public land is strictly prohibited.

 Because the Tennessee River watershed covers a vast territory, TVA staff members are unable to protect all of these sites from being damaged or destroyed through looting or vandalism.
 In order to address this problem, TVA has developed a volunteerism

 Through this project, TVA works with local groups and communities to protect archaeological sites and preserve them for future generations.
 Staff members conduct cultural resources presentations and field trips in which communities have the opportunity to learn more about the protection of sites on TVA land, are encouraged to take action when they see suspicious activity (digging, unpermitted dredging, etc.).

-To learn more about TVA’s Thousand Eyes project, or to inquire about scheduling a cultural resources event, please send us a message.
+To learn more about TVA’s Thousand Eyes project or to inquire about scheduling a cultural resources event, please contact [email protected].